libshell: operation on '_Fcin.fcptr' may be undefined

 ../common/sh/lex.c: In function 'sh_lex': ../common/include/fcin.h:49:39: error: operation on '_Fcin.fcptr' may be undefined [-Werror=sequence-point] #define fcseek(n) ((char*)(_Fcin.fcptr+=(n))) ^ ../common/sh/lex.c:1089:7: note: in expansion of macro 'fcseek' fcseek(state-(fcseek(0))); ^~~~~~ cc1: all warnings being treated as errors

-Updated by Toomas Soome almost 3 years ago
+Updated by Toomas Soome about 3 years ago

 The background for this warning is about the fact that not all operations have clearly defined sequence order, and so the compiler is trying to warn about such cases, so that we would know that this particular sequence may end up producing different results.